 The 20 inexpensive and quick fix-ups below will earn you more money selling your home.

 It doesn’t pay to rush preparation when selling your home.
 Unless your house is always in show-home condition, take your time to do your best.
 To ensure your home sells at its best price you have to impress potential buyers.
-Most homes are lived-in and most of the time some serious prep is required and worth doing.
+Most homes are lived-in and most of the time preparation is required and worth doing.

 Sometimes when planning to sell your home you don’t have the extra cash required to invest in renovations.
 And sometimes large expenditures don’t pay off.
 The bottom line is, you want to make as much return as possible when selling, and whether you have renovations planned or not, the list below details things that will help, affordably.

-Imagine if a buyer begins to make deductions in their head for each of the issues below and what can happen if they write an offer.
-With the list below you can limit items that might lead to lower offers.
+Imagine if a buyer begins to calculate deductions in their head for each issue they notice, what will happen if they write an offer?
+With the list below you will limit many of the issues that can lead to lower offers.

-And when you are done cleaning have someone else look for missed spots.
-One missed spot can make cleaning look rushed and look as though it’s done rarely.
+And when you are done cleaning have your most persnickety friend look for any spots you’ve missed.
+One missed spot can make cleaning look rushed or as though it’s only done rarely.
 Buyers will view a home more favourably when they imagine it’s always kept clean.

 Clean the hidden areas too.
-A buyer will look inside your pantry, under your sink, and in closets. so clean and tidy it up, closets too, and make them smell as fresh as possible.
-It also helps if these areas are streamlined and organized.
+A buyer will look inside your pantry, under your sink, and in closets.
+Clean and tidy those up too, and make them smell as fresh as possible.
+Cleaning will give you a chance to organize and declutter.

 Purge and declutter

 This applies to the inside of your home as well as the outside.
 Get rid of junk even if you’re planning to take it with you.
-You want the contents to make the house look as good as possible.
-But if your home is packed full of possessions it can make your home look not just messy but also smaller.
+You want everything to look as good as possible.
+But if your home is packed full of possessions it can make your home look messy and smaller.